ibm-cloud-docs/account/iam-public_access.md

 When public access is enabled in the account, you can create a policy to define the resources that all members of the Public Access group can access.
 To create a policy, you must have administrator access on the resource.

-As an example, the following section describes how to assign public access to an {{site.data.keyword.cos_full}} bucket that is named `mybucket123`.
+{{site.data.keyword.cos_full}} is used as the example as it is the only supported resource type for public access at this time.
+As an example, the following section describes how to assign public access to an {{site.data.keyword.cos_short}} bucket that is named `mybucket123`.

 ### Assigning access in the console
 {: #public-access-console}